I am back from San Diego.

 And then core stability which is just a phrase for people out there like it’s a penny into a wishing well.
-People say core stability and they do their workout that doesn’t have any element of core stability.
+People say core stability and they do their workout that doesn’t have an element of core stability.

 What we mean about core stability is the ability to keep your torso in a rigid position from your hips all the way to the top of your head and shoulders.

-I think those are the foundational components and to give you an example on each one of these real quick just so you guys get so much value in this interview it’s squats, it’s deadlift or picking something up, it’s push up, it’s bodyweight rolls, it’s pull ups, and it’s some sort of vertical press, and some sort of core stability.
+I think those are the foundational components and to give you an example on each one of these real quick just so you guys get so much value in this interview it’s squats, it’s deadlift or picking something up, it’s push up, it’s bodyweight rolls, it’s pull-ups, and it’s some sort of vertical press and some sort of core stability.

-If you want to start with the foundation, my recommendation would be some sort of bridge like a shoulder bridge and some sort of plank like elbow plank.
+If you want to start with the foundation, my recommendation would be some sort of bridge like a shoulder bridge and some sort of plank-like elbow plank.
 And if you literally start with these components, those are what you need to master before taking any steps forward.

 Rick, the number one thing that I see people do is taking the steps forward.

 We talked about this when it relates to P90X, it’s a great idea and there’s a lot of motivation involved in there.
-Actually it’s doing a lot of good for the world but one of the issues I see is when people look at the P90X program and they say “I am advanced.”
+Actually, it’s doing a lot of good for the world but one of the issues I see is when people look at the P90X program and they say “I am advanced.”
 That’s what I do, I start looking at myself and I say “I am advanced.”
 But as what we have talked about I have a lot of injuries and that’s how I got most of my injuries.

-By building the foundational movement, by following those movement patterns we just talked about; the squat, the hip hinge, the push, the pull, the press, the vertical pull and the core stability of the front, the back, and the sides of the body, that’s how you build your foundation.
+By building the foundational movement, by following those movement patterns we just talked about; the squat, the hip hinge, the push, the pull, the press, the vertical pull, and the core stability of the front, the back, and the sides of the body, that’s how you build your foundation.

-If you can’t do those exercises perfect, I am not talking about “oh he has an okay plank but he can’t squeeze his glutes let’s move on to the next variation,” you can’t hold a plank where your glutes are squeezed, your core is squeezed, your lats are engaged, your pecs are engaged, even your fingertips are engaged and your toes are engaged but you got no business moving on to the next variation.
+If you can’t do those exercises perfectly, I am not talking about “oh he has an okay plank but he can’t squeeze his glutes let’s move on to the next variation,” you can’t hold a plank where your glutes are squeezed, your core is squeezed, your lats are engaged, your pecs are engaged, even your fingertips are engaged and your toes are engaged but you got no business moving on to the next variation.
 You’ve got no business doing things that require more core stability.
 Because if you do, you are setting yourself a pretty much disaster and that’s what I see people are doing over and over and over again.

 They are doing too much, too fast, and not following a logical and intelligently designed progression and they are shooting themselves in the foot and they are not getting the results that they want.